 Photo Credit: Jerusha Sutton

-On the 26 February 2018 we ran a live event in Sydney and recorded it for you to now view, no matter where you are in the world.
+We ran our second live event in Sydney and recorded it for you to now view, no matter where you are in the world.

 Zoe is no stranger to film, television and stage having graced our screens for the past 20 years in such shows as Mcleod’s Daughters, Gladiators, The Reef, Nine’s NRL Footy Show, MTV Australia, Qantas in flight, NZ’s Orange Roughies, NZ’s Sportscafe…. and much more.